Azure/AnomalyDetection-API/README.md

 4. You can manage the web services from the [Azure ML Web Services page](https://services.azureml.net/webservices/).
 From here you can test the endpoints, find the API keys, read documentation, etc.  Detailed instructions are availabe [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-manage-new-webservice)

 # Scaling the API
-This template will deploy a free Dev/Test billing plan.
+This template will deploy a free Dev/Test billing plan by default.
 You may wish to upgrade to larger plan.
 Details on the pricing and compute resources of different plans are available [here](https://azure.microsoft.com/en-us/pricing/details/machine-learning/) under "Production Web API pricing".

 You can manage your billing plan [here](https://services.azureml.net/plans/).
 The plan name will be based on the resource group name you chose when deploying the API, plus a string that is unique to your subscription.
 Instructions on how to upgrade your plan are available [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-manage-new-webservice) under the "Managing billing plans" section.